carenaudo/Menipy/CODEXLOG.md

 **Task:** Continue phase 4 of CODEX_REFACTOR_PLAN by porting drop analysis algorithms.

 **Summary:** Added implementations of `compute_drop_metrics` and related helpers in `menipy.analysis.commons`.
 Exposed wrapper functions for pendant and sessile modes and created parity tests verifying results match the legacy `src` modules.
 Updated detection tests for non-deterministic contact line ordering.
 All tests pass.

+## Entry 90 - UI facade with refactored modules

+**Task:** Continue the refactor by wiring the new `menipy` analysis and detection code into a UI facade.

+**Summary:** Created a subclass of the legacy `MainWindow` that calls refactored detection and analysis functions.
+Updated package exports and added a basic GUI instantiation test.
+Adjusted import tests and stabilized pendant detection parity with a fixed RNG.
+All tests pass.